 This does not excuse someone’s actions but rather lets you widen your emotional intelligence and be empathetic towards them.
 Changing your perspective from focusing on what is being said to you, to instead on what might be forcing them to act out really helps you separate the person from the situation.

 Now, when you look at the situation, you would think of ways to diffuse the situation by either telling them how their actions affect you or simply acknowledging without actually letting it bog you down.

 How do you react?

-The first step in dealing better with such situations is to look inwards and understand what sets us off, what are our triggers which are certain to create a difficult situation.
-What is difficult for me, may not be for you—for example, if you are perfectionist then someone’s laid back attitude towards an assigned task can be reason enough to push your buttons while someone else remains unaffected by it as long as the task is done.
+The first step in dealing better with such situations is to look inwards and understand what sets us off, what are our triggers that are certain to create a difficult situation.
+What is difficult for me, may not be for you—for example, if you are a perfectionist then someone’s laid back attitude towards an assigned task can be reason enough to push your buttons while someone else remains unaffected by it as long as the task is done.

 Understanding this helps you acknowledge your limitations so that you are aware of your emotional responses to such situations.

 Undeniably, it is quite impossible to calm yourself solely with perception and it is easier said than done to be completely aware of the reasons that bog you down.
 At such times, really listen to what they say, try to understand instead of reacting on an impulse.
 Do they really have a point?
 Or are you the one being difficult?
 After some self-reflection, if you still think you are in the clear—getting defensive is still not the answer.

 As exhausting as it sounds to always be level-headed, you must be less reactive—solely because your peace of mind is much more important than participating in banter.